 They say we should judge a man (or woman) by their deeds, not their words.

-This is never more than case than for politicians.
+This is never more the case than for politicians.

 Croydon Central’s MP Gavin Barwell reckons he’s got away with it again.
 He claims he was vindicated and that no action was taken against him over what he is now saying was a Tory-funded recruitment letter which he sent to hundreds of constituents – of whatever political affiliation, and of none – in a desperate attempt to drum up support in Addiscombe and other wards in his marginal constituency.
 In the body of that letter, Barwell somehow forgot to mention that he is a member of the Conservative Party.